pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md

 ### -field NativeFenceSignaled

 [in] Structure used when **InterruptType** is **DXGK_INTERRUPT_NATIVE_FENCE_SIGNALED**.
-Supported starting with Windows 11, version 24H2 (WDDM 3.1).
+For more information about native fences, see [Native GPU fence objects](/windows-hardware/drivers/display/native-gpu-fence-objects).
+Supported starting with Windows 11, version 24H2 (WDDM 3.2).

 ### -field NativeFenceSignaled.NodeOrdinal

 Node ordinal of engine generating the notification.
-Supported starting with Windows 11, version 24H2 (WDDM 3.1).
+Supported starting with Windows 11, version 24H2 (WDDM 3.2).

 ### -field NativeFenceSignaled.EngineOrdinal

 Engine ordinal of engine generating the notification.
-Supported starting with Windows 11, version 24H2 (WDDM 3.1).
+Supported starting with Windows 11, version 24H2 (WDDM 3.2).

 ### -field NativeFenceSignaled.SignaledNativeFenceCount

 The size of the signaled native fence array that **pSignaledNativeFenceArray** points to.
-Supported starting with Windows 11, version 24H2 (WDDM 3.1).
+Supported starting with Windows 11, version 24H2 (WDDM 3.2).

 ### -field NativeFenceSignaled.pSignaledNativeFenceArray

 Array containing all native fences that were signaled and require waiters to be unblocked.
 If this array is empty, the OS will re-scan all pending native fence waiters instead of the subset specified by the signaled native fence array. *Dxgkrnl* reads this value only if [**DXGK_VIDSCHCAPS::OptimizedNativeFenceInterrupt**](ns-d3dkmddi-_dxgk_vidschcaps.md) is FALSE.
-Supported starting with Windows 11, version 24H2 (WDDM 3.1).
+Supported starting with Windows 11, version 24H2 (WDDM 3.2).

 ### -field hHWQueue

 KMD handle of the HWQueue running on the engine that raised the interrupt.
 If this handle is NULL then *Dxgkrnl* will re-scan the log buffer of all HWQueues on this engine. *Dxgkrnl* reads this value only if [**DXGK_VIDSCHCAPS::OptimizedNativeFenceInterrupt**](ns-d3dkmddi-_dxgk_vidschcaps.md) is TRUE.
-Supported starting with Windows 11, version 24H2 (WDDM 3.1).
+Supported starting with Windows 11, version 24H2 (WDDM 3.2).

 ### -field Reserved